rnowling/rnowling.github.io/publications.md

 ## Data-Intensive Systems

+Nowling, Ronald J. ["ML Production Systems Course at a Polytechnic PUI"](https://dl.acm.org/doi/10.5555/3636971.3636977). *Journal of Computing Sciences in Colleges*.
+39(2):62-71.
+2023.

 RJ Nowling and J Vyas.
-[A Domain-Driven, Generative Data Model for Big Pet Store](https://ieeexplore.ieee.org/abstract/document/7034765).
-2014. *Proceedings of the IEEE Fourth International Conference on Big Data and Cloud Computing (IEEE BDCloud)*.
+[A Domain-Driven, Generative Data Model for Big Pet Store](https://ieeexplore.ieee.org/abstract/document/7034765). *Proceedings of the IEEE Fourth International Conference on Big Data and Cloud Computing (IEEE BDCloud)*.
 2014.

 ## Other